openhab/openhab-docs/installation/qnap.md

 ### Manual update

-The MyQNAP repo does not contain milestone versions and may not conatain the latest openHAB stable version.
+The MyQNAP repo does not contain milestone versions and may not contain the latest openHAB stable version.
 In some situations you may prefer to update openHAB manually using WinSCP:

 - Stop openhab (using "App Center")
 - Navigate to OpenHab3 folder (physical address may be /share/CACHEDEV3_DATA/.qpkg/OpenHab3 but this depends on your install)